Remod-org/MoMRevisited/README.md

   - Client able to connect via console using UUU (8 Aug 2024)
   - TODO: On reconnect, client appears as a new player, losing progress.

+Note that any buildings and devices you deploy will persist, and you will still have access.
+However, your inventory will be wiped on reconnect, and you may lose some or all blueprints.